-Making mistakes in your workouts can occur for even top-level athletes.
-Knowing these mistakes and how to avoid them will ensure you get the most out of your workouts.
+While no two people are alike, even top-level athletes can make mistakes while working out.
+Knowing what they are and how to avoid them will ensure you get the most out of your workouts.

 - Doing the Same Workout Every Day

-Did you know that repetitive workout means using the same muscles and joints and neglecting others?
-This can result in repetitive strain injury making your workouts far less effective.
+Did you know that repetitive routines will target the same muscles and joints while neglecting others?
+This can result in strain injuries, making your workouts far less effective.
 Switch your workouts to avoid overworking muscles and joints, allowing them to rest and recover.

-Repetitive routines can also lead to weight loss plateau because your body adapts to the daily workload.
+Repetitive routines can also lead to the weight loss plateau - a stage you reach after working out for a while, where you cannot see any progress because your body adapts to the daily workload.
 Your body needs to be challenged continuously.
 Adjust repetitions, sets, and rest periods and work all your muscle groups to get the maximum benefits.

 - Having an Imbalanced Workout Program

-Some cannot reap the rewards of their exercise sessions because their fitness program does not include a balance of cardio training, strength training, and flexibility exercises.
-Excluding one or two elements will cause an unbalanced workout program.
+Some people cannot reap the rewards of their exercise sessions because their fitness program does not include a balance of cardio training, strength training, and flexibility exercises.
+Focusing your entire effort on one over the others will lead to unbalanced results.

-When designing your fitness program, make sure to include aerobic exercise, strength training, and flexibility exercise to ensure it is complete, safe, and effective.
+When laying out your fitness program, make sure to include aerobic exercises, strength training, and flexibility exercises to ensure it is effective.
 Perform at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity per week.
 Schedule 2-3 days of strength training.
 Always remember to include time for warming up and stretching as part of your workout.

-Exercise has another effect: it can cause you to get hungry as your metabolism increases.
-Consuming foods high in calories after exercise results in replacing all of the calories you burned, which reverses calorie deficit and potential weight loss.
+Because you essentially burn up your energy reserves while exercising, you will for sure get hungry as your metabolism increases.
+Consuming food high in calories after exercise means you're replacing all of the calories you just burned, which reverses the desired calorie deficit and potential weight loss.

-So before starting or changing your workout program, it is useful to know your daily caloric expenditure, which can easily be calculated.
+So, before starting or changing your workout program, understand your daily caloric expenditure.

 - Relying Too Much on Supplements

 Your dependence on post-workout diet supplements might not be helping you.
-Today, there are thousands of products available to us, but sadly, many are ineffective and expensive.
-Also, some heavily rely on supplements to forget about whole real food, putting their health at risk.
+Today, there are thousands of products available in the market, but sadly many are ineffective, expensive, and pose health risks.

 Instead of investing in supplements, pay a visit to an accredited sports nutritionist or registered dietitian.
-They will assist and advise on how to get the right kind and number of calories needed to recover adequately from a workout.
+They will assist and advise you and you'll see progress much faster.

 - Failing to Rest and Recover

-Avoiding these common mistakes will no doubt lead to improved results from your workouts.
-However, We recommend you consult with a personal trainer or physician to get a clear understanding of your limitations and what would work best for you.
+Avoiding these common mistakes will no doubt lead to improved results.
+However, we recommend you consult a personal trainer or physician to get a clear understanding of your limitations and what would work best for you.